 Whistory

-For many beginning collectors, using Collecting Police Whistles by Martyn Gilchrist, the ‘bible’ of whistle collecting, might be a leap too far at first.
+For many beginning collectors, using Collecting Police Whistles and Similar Types, by Martyn Gilchrist and Simon Topman, the ‘bible’ of whistle collecting, might be a leap too far at first.
 Yet there may be a real interest in police issued whistles and nowhere to start on a smaller scale to learn about them.

 Predominantly this is a UK phenomenon, as whistles outside the UK were not as avidly stamped for different police forces.
-Yet this type of learning, how to categorize one’s whistles is transferable to other type whistles.
-So here is presented a smaller group.
-To help things along these are mostly the original whistles that are pictured in that pivotal book.
+Yet doing this type of learning and how to categorize one’s whistles is transferable to other types of whistles.
+So here a smaller group is presented.
+To help things along, these are mostly the original whistles that are pictured in that pivotal book.

 Now you can study them up close and if you decide you want to take the next step, you can buy the book too.
 We have thrown in several other MP whistles to fill in some gaps.

-So, what we have here is MP1 through MP11 model # 015.
-There are more (through MP 25) after these, and variations, but this is a most important base line and they in affect set the bar for all the rest of police whistle collecting.
+So, what we have here is MP1 through MP11 Hudson’s model # 015.
+There are more (extending through MP 25) after these, and variations, but this is a most important base line and they in effect set the bar for all the rest of police whistle collecting.
 You may know already that MP stands for Metropolitan Police.
 Perhaps you are thinking that many cities are called metropolitans.
-True, but in 1884 London was one of the big three metropolitans ( four if you count Glasgow ) along with Paris and Berlin.
+True, but in 1884 London was one of the big three metropolitans (four if you count Glasgow) along with Paris and Berlin.

 However, in England Metropolitan stood for London.
-There were about 9 million people there turn of the century.
+There were about 9 million people at the turn of the century.
 The police force was changing over from ‘rattles’ to whistles and this whistle manufactured by Hudson’s there emerged as the whistle of preference by this premier police force.

 True there were other manufacturers of police whistles in the UK.
-Yet it was Hudson’s that set the bar for everyone.
-Looking back before their initial issue, then at the same time period and later on, makes it in reality a pivotal point in whistle making history.
+Yet it was Hudson’s who won the contest for the contract and then set the bar for everyone.
+Looking back before their initial issued tubular whistle and later on, makes it in reality a pivotal point in whistle making history.
 Circa 1883-4 would be the pivotal date point.
 Other manufacturers of police whistles such as Auld, Dowler, Ward, DeCourcy etc. were overshadowed by the dominance of Hudson, and the contract with London Metro, eventually emerging as the premier police whistle manufacturer with the iconic name Metropolitan.

 It must be borne in mind that Joseph Hudson made police whistles for forces like Manchester City before the Metropolitan name.
-However, once the first contract was won in 1883, this name, the Metropolitan, emerged and took over for the Hudson Company.
+However, once the first contract was won in 1883, this name, the Metropolitan, emerged and took over for the Hudson Company with its initial order of 7000.

-Initially, Hudson made whistles devoted to the Metropolitan Police itself (first order was 7000), a whistle name that became iconic.
-Accordingly, they used the Metropolitan name — coupled with other police forces and eventually other organizations (i.e. asylums, fire brigades etc.)
+Initially, Hudson made whistles devoted to the Metropolitan Police itself (first order was 7000), a whistle that became iconic.
+Accordingly, they used the Metropolitan name — coupled with other police forces and eventually other entities (i.e. asylums, fire brigades, prisons etc.)

-However, at the same time, whistles that looked alike, were made that said Metropolitan on them and yet lacked the word Police on them and therefore were primarily for the public and called a ‘general service whistles’.
+However, at the same time, whistles that looked alike, were made that also said Metropolitan on them but lacked the important word Police on them and therefore were primarily for the public, in other words civil.

-We find that by lining them up these series of London police force issues for decades and recording all of the modifications and improvements, they can be classified into numbered steps (with variations of course).
+We find that by lining them up in a series of Metropolitan police force issued for decades and recording all the modifications and improvements, they can be classified into numbered steps (with variations of course).
 Some additional work has been done to record stamp imperfections with dated whistles.
 We will however focus primarily on the first 11 which are called MP1 through MP11.

-From 1884 to 1908 MP1 through MP13 were made.
-That amounts to 25 years of whistle production and at least 13 productional changes over those years coinciding with the first three out of four address changes.
-The first address where Metropolitans were manufactured was 84 Buckingham street, the second was 131 Barr street, the third was 13 Barr street.
-They would later move to 244 Barr street where they reside as a company today.
-More recent information has suggested that 131 Barr street was re-addressed to be 11 & 13 Barr street and did not actually move to a new location.
+From 1884 to 1908 MP1 through MP13 were made, with vriations.
+That amounts to 25 years of whistle production and at least 13 productional changes over those years, coinciding with the first three out of four literal address changes.
+The first address where Metropolitans were manufactured was 84 Buckingham Street, the second was 131 Barr Street, the third was 13 Barr Street.
+They would later move to 244 Barr Street where they reside as a company today.
+More accurate information suggested that 131 Barr Street was re-addressed to be 11 & 13 Barr Street and did not actually move to a new location.

 Whistle Classification